jenmyers/filmomatic/README.md

 Do you like your film super independent?
 Do you want to help an aspiring filmmaker bring their vision to the screen?
 Do you like clicking big, bright buttons?
 The Film-O-Matic allows you to get information about a random (within a fairly small sample size) narrative film Kickstarter project with a link to its fundraising page so that you can support the cause.

+__Note: Kickstarter recently changed their API and the Kickscraper gem is currently offline.
+Once gem updates happen, I'll get this app up and running again.__

 ## Kickstarter API

 The Kickstarter API is private, but with a valid Kickstarter account you can query project information.
 I used the [Kickscraper gem](https://github.com/markolson/kickscraper) to access what I needed.